 Where is morning ESC & when does it start?

-Morning ESC is located in the Chapel basement.
-Please park directly behind the Chapel and enter through the double doors.
+Morning ESC is located in the Media Center.
+Please enter using the East Entrance.
 ESC opens at 6:45 a.m.

 Where is after school ESC and what are the hours of operation?

 ESC begins at 3:15 and goes to 6:00 p.m.
-Afternoon ESC is located in the Chapel basement.
-Please park directly behind the Chapel and enter through the double doors.
+Afternoon ESC is located in the Media Center, but may also be outside on the playgroudn, in the Computer Lab, or the Community Center.